PolymathNetwork/Polymath-Tests/README.md

 The following are required for the email-related tests to work:

-- GMAIL_USER: Your gmail user
+- EMAIL_USER: Your email user
-- GMAIL_PASSWORD=: Your gmail password (you need to activate the set your account to allow weak security applications) or an application password
+- EMAIL_PASSWORD=: Your email password (you need to activate the set your account to allow weak security applications) or an application password

+Supported domains are gmail.com and outlook.com.

 You can set all these variables in a .env file if you're debugging, and VS Code will load them on runtime